BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The proposed framework briefly evaluates eleven SPEC benchmarks and examines five ISA-independent features/metrics.
 Namely, number of opcodes (e.g., add, mul), the value of branch entropy -- a measure of the randomness of branch behaviour, the value of memory entropy -- a metric based on the lack of memory locality when examining accesses, the unique number of static instructions, and the unique number of data addresses.

-Related to the paper, Shao also presents a proof of concept implementation (WIICA) which uses an LLVM IR Trace Profiler to generate an execution trace, from which a python script collects the ISA independent metrics.
+Shao and Brooks [@shao2013isa] also present a proof of concept implementation (WIICA) which uses an LLVM IR Trace Profiler to generate an execution trace, from which a python script collects the ISA independent metrics.
 Any results gleaned from WIICA are easily reproducible, the execution trace is generated by manually selecting regions of code built from the LLVM IR Trace Profiler.
 Unfortunately, use of the tool is non-trivial given the complexity of the toolchain and the nature of dependencies (LLVM 3.4 and Clang 3.4).
 Additionally, WIICA operates on `C` and `C++` code, which cannot be executed directly on any accelerator device aside from the CPU.
 Our work on Architecture Independent Workload Characterisation or known as (AIWC) is presented in Chapter 4, and extends Shao's work to the broader OpenCL setting to collect architecture independent metrics from a hardware-agnostic language -- OpenCL.
 We also added metrics such as Instructions To Barrier (ITB), Vectorization (SIMD) indicators and Instructions Per Operand (SIMT) in order to perform a similar analysis for concurrent and accelerator workloads.

-AIWC relies on the selection of the instruction set architecture (ISA)-independent features determined by Shao and Brooks [@shao2013isa], which in turn builds on earlier work in microarchitecture-independent workload characterization discussed in [section @sec:microarchitecture-independent].
+AIWC relies on the selection of the instruction set architecture (ISA)-independent features determined by Shao and Brooks [@shao2013isa], which in turn builds on earlier work in microarchitecture-independent workload characterization discussed in [Section @sec:microarchitecture-independent].

 The branch entropy measure used by Shao and Brooks [@shao2013isa] was initially proposed by Yokota [@yokota2007introducing] and uses Shannon's information entropy to determine a score of Branch History Entropy.
 De Pestel, Eyerman and Eeckhout [@depestel2017linear] proposed an alternative metric, average linear branch entropy metric, to allow accurate prediction of miss rates across a range of branch predictors.